squinkylabs/SquinkyVCV/docs/sq-kbd.md

 }
 ```

 Note that `ignore_case` is purely a convenience feature.
-The following is a completely equilivilent way to do the same thing without using `ignore_case`:
+The following is a completely equivalent way to do the same thing without using `ignore_case`:

 ```json
 {